HomeSTM32STM32 UART SeriesSTM32 UART PART 4 – Receive Data using DMA

 The size data bytes are sent first so they are received in the first half of the received data.
 We will extract the size data, and write the rest of the data in the buffer/file inside the half received complete callback.

-we are using 4 bytes for the size, so the remaining 124 bytes will be written to the buffer/file.
-We will also update the indx variable, which keep track of how many data bytes has been written to the buffer/file.
+Since we use 4 bytes for the size field, the remaining 124 bytes (128 – 4) will pass to the buffer or file.
+At the same time, we update the indx variable to keep track of how many data bytes have already been written to the buffer or file.

-This callback will be called several times during the transfer, depending on how large data the sender is sending.
+This callback is called several times during the transfer, depending on how large data is.
 We only need to extract the size data in the first call, and for the rest, we will simply copy the 128 bytes to the buffer/file.

 Similarly, the receive complete callback is called whenever all 256 bytes are received.